Skip to content

 The seller scapegoat: “Hmm.
 Who shall we blame?”
 The false narrative holds “drug users” to be idiotic dupes; while “drug” sellers must have horns and a tail.
 But the truth is marijuana enjoyers share purchases (sell to each other).

 Governor Mark Dayton’s famous 2014 suggestion to mothers of sick children asking his support for a legal medical marijuana Bill; was that they could just buy pot illegally on the street, or in another state, to treat their children.
-True, but at risk a marijuana criminal conviction.
+True, but at risk of cannabis charges and a marijuana criminal conviction.

-But are these underground economy marijuana sellers really “evil drug pushers?”
-Or do sellers provide needed medicine to mothers of sick children on the advice of the Governor?
+But are these underground economy cannabis sellers really “evil drug pushers?”
+Or do sellers provide needed medicine to the mothers of sick children on the advice of the Governor?

 What is a basic difference between a sale and a possession marijuana crime?
 The “sale” quantity threshold is lower, for every “degree” of “Controlled Substance Crime” and “Illegal Cannabis” crime.